Philip the Arab: Accession to the throne

-Rock-face relief at Naqsh-e Rostam of Shapur I (on horseback) with Philip standing and Valerian kneeling in surrender to the Persian king.
+Rock-face relief at Naqsh-e Rostam of Shapur I (on horseback) with Valerian standing and Philip kneeling in surrender to the Persian king.
 (Note: The two emperors who are named are shown in the way they are described: Philip the Arab is kneeling, asking for peace, and Valerian is physically taken prisoner by Šāpur.
 Consequently, the relief must be made after 260 AD. ") (Note: "(...) while another figure, probably Philip the Arab, kneels, and the Sasanian king holds the ill-fated Emperor Valerian by his wrist.")
 (Note: "He recorded these deeds for posterity in both words and images at Naqsh-i Rustam and on the Ka'aba-i Zardušt near the ancient Achaemenid capital of Persepolis, preserving for us a vivid image of two Roman emperors, one kneeling (probably Philip the Arab, also defeated by Shapur) and the second (Valerian), uncrowned and held captive at the wrist by a gloriously mounted Persian king.")

 Philip's rise to prominence began through the intervention of his brother Priscus, who was an important official under the emperor Gordian III.
 His big break came in 243, during Gordian III's campaign against Shapur I of Persia, when the Praetorian prefect Timesitheus died under unclear circumstances.
 At the suggestion of his brother Priscus, Philip became the new Praetorian prefect, with the intention that the two brothers would control the young Emperor and rule the Roman world as unofficial regents.
 Following a military defeat, Gordian III died in February 244 under circumstances that are still debated.
 While some claim that Philip conspired in his murder, other accounts (including one coming from the Persian point of view) state that Gordian died in battle.
 Whatever the case, Philip assumed the purple robe following Gordian's death.